 In 1999, LTC (Ret.)
 Ron Turner ’58 submitted an article to Assembly magazine that contained the following suggestion:

 In November of 2000, Turner’s idea became a reality as 31 rings were melted at the Herff Jones company in Providence, RI, and the Class of 2002 became the first to receive the gold from this historic undertaking in their rings.
 By 2022, a total of 740 rings have been donated to the Class Ring Memorial Program.
 These donated rings are a tangible sign of the enduring bonds of the Long Gray Line.
 May the service and sacrifice of the ring donors remain physically and symbolically with each future West Point graduating class as they proudly wear their class rings.
 See complete listings of ring donors organized by donor class year or alphabetically or cadet class list.

 Class Ring Memorial Program – Class Year Archive

 Ring Melt FAQ’s

-The Class Ring Memorial Program is a program in which West Point graduates may bequeath (or graduates’ descendants may donate) West Point class rings for the specific purpose of incorporating the gold into the class rings of future graduates.
+The Class Ring Memorial Program is an initiative in which West Point graduates bequeath or donate West Point class rings for the specific purpose of incorporating the gold into the class rings of future graduates.

-The only miniature rings that are accepted are those that were worn as the class ring by a West Point graduate.
-‘Sweetheart rings’ or engagement rings are not accepted.
+The only miniature rings that are accepted are those that were worn by the West Point graduate as a class ring.

 Thank you for choosing to honor your loved one in this special way!
 Please fill out this donation form and mail it and the ring to: